 Despite its name, a turmeric latte does not have coffee in it.
 And in fact, there is no caffeine in it at all.
 Perfect for a late afternoon pick-me-up or drinking before bedtime.
 It’s like a glass of warm milk for adults!

-Many versions of golden milk (turmeric latte) are vegan, though this recipe is not.
-For a vegan version, just replace the honey with maple syrup or another sweetener of your choice.
-Also, note that my recipe uses almond milk, but you could also use other non-dairy milk substitutes like coconut milk, rice milk, oat milk, or soy milk.
+Many versions of golden milk are vegan, though this recipe is not.
+For a vegan golden latte recipe, just replace the honey with maple syrup or another sweetener of your choice.
+Also, note that mine is an almond milk turmeric latte, but you could also use other non-dairy milk substitutes like coconut milk, rice milk, oat milk, or soy milk.

 - 2 cups almond milk (480 ml)

 - ¼ teaspoon ground cinnamon